mhellnerdev/api_exporter/readme.md

 ## Download

-You can download the latest release of API Exporter from the [Releases page](https://github.com/yourusername/api_exporter/releases).
+You can download the latest release of API Exporter from the [Releases page](https://github.com/mhellnerdev/api_exporter/releases).

+## Installation

-### Installation
+### Automatic Installation

 1. **Clone the Repository**:
    ```bash